Rules & Info

-As you head toward the mystic circle, you will be taken to a room where you will choose your subrace (or choose to stay a normal member of your race (no subrace)).
+As you head toward into the mystic vortex for the first time, you will be taken to a spac where you will choose your subrace (or choose to stay a normal member of your race (no subrace)).
 Click on the green pillar of light to make the choice.
 The signs in the room will tell you about each subrace (as will the Rules & Info page on this site).

 You can select as many extra languages as your Intelligence modifier.
 For example, a 10 or lower Int means no other languages, while an 18 Int means four additional languages can be taken.

 There are 20 deities that influence Aenea.
 Everyone in Aenea has a patron deity which they feel the most connection with and devotion for, while still respecting the power and influence of the other gods and goddesses.
 You will select one of these as your patron before being allowed to proceed into the World of Aenea proper.

 followers of Andra cannot advance as clerics (her priests are druids)

 - if you plan on becoming a druid later, choose Andra as your patron now